onlynks/Projet_6/README.md

 ## 1th step: Parameters

-Go to the app/config/parameters file and fil those fields accordind to your settings:
+Go to the app/config/parameters file and fill those fields accordind to your settings:

 ``` parameters:
     database_host: 127.0.0.1